jharrilim/jharrilim.github.io_gatsby/resume.md

 title: Resume
 ---

-> _If you want to see the neat pdf version, check the link on the left!_
+> If you want to see the nifty pdf version, check [here!](https://josephharrisonlim.com/assets/resume.pdf)

 ## Lead Engineer